What Makes Flax Seed so Healthy?

 - Remember to start slowly if you aren’t used to a high fiber diet.

-What Makes Coconut Oil So Healthy?
+What Makes Coconut Oil So Versatile?

 Carrington Farms Organic Unrefined Extra Virgin Coconut Oil is a popular nutritional oil derived from the meat of fresh young coconuts.
 Coconuts have been a primary source of food through the tropics.
-In it’s non organic form is used for cosmetics, industrial purposes, etc. It is slow to oxidize and can sustain a high heat.
+In it’s non organic form is used for cooking, cosmetics, industrial purposes, etc. It is slow to oxidize and can sustain a high heat.

-What makes coconut oil so healthy?
+Why Coconut Oil?
 Oils and fats are composed of molecules known as fatty acids.
 They are classified either according to saturation or based on molecular length and size of the carbon chain within each fatty acid.
 Monounsaturated fats and polyunsaturated fats are examples of saturation.
 Molecular size or length is the second classification.
 Long Chains of carbon atoms consist of each fatty acid with an attached hydrogen atom.
 There are short chain fatty acids (SCFA) and medium chain fatty acids (MCFA) as well as long chain fatty acids (LCFA).
 The majority of oils, fats and processed foods contain LCFA.

 Medium Chain Triglycerides (MCT) are easily digested, absorbed, and put to use nourishing the body.
 Unlike other fats, they put little strain on the digestive system and provide a quick source of energy necessary to promote healing.
 MCT’s are just now being used as cooking oils due to their beneficial properties.
 This type of triglyceride is cholesterol-neutral, meaning it has a very small effect on serum cholesterol levels in the body, and does not add trans-fats to formulas.
 MCFAs are made up of lauric acid.
 Capric triglycerides are fatty acids that are rapidly hydrolyzed, absorbed and burned by the body for energy.
 These oils are low in calories, and able to provide quick energy.

-Caprylic acid is considered to have many positive therapeutic qualities—some of which include treating and soothing various infections such as salmonella, ringworm, candidiasis and gastroenteritis.
-One of the most common benefits of caprylic acid is eliminating fungal infections such as candidiasis.
+Caprylic acid is considered to have many positive therapeutic qualities—some of which include soothing various infections such as salmonella, ringworm, candidiasis and gastroenteritis.
+One of the most common benefits of caprylic acid is lessening fungal infections such as candidiasis.
 Candidiasis (otherwise known as a yeast infection) is the growth of a yeast-like parasite fungus known as candida.
 This fungus resides in a person’s gut area.
 It can cause a bevy of other health-related issues, including thrush, bloating of the abdomen, chronic fatigue, depression and various digestive disorders.
 Caprylic acid is also excellent for dealing with bacterial infections.
 Because of its short chain length, it can easily go through the wall membranes of fatty cells.
 This helps it to be efficient and effective in fighting certain bacteria covered in lipids (including certain Streptococcus species and Staphylococcus aureus.

 Lauric acid exhibits antiviral, antimicrobial, and antifungal properties.
 It acts by disrupting the lipid membranes in organisms like fungus, bacteria and viruses, thus destroying them.
 Lauric acid is a natural saturated fatty acid made by plants and animals as an energy reserve.
 Dietary sources include animal and human milk, dairy products, nuts, seeds and their oils.
-Like other saturated fatty acids, such as butyric and capric acids, lauric acid possesses properties that are beneficial to your health.
+Like other saturated fatty acids, such as butyric and capric acids, lauric acid possesses properties that are beneficial.
 Lauric acid has been found to protect your heart by reducing total cholesterol and enhancing HDL cholesterol, or good cholesterol, levels.

-Other Health benefits:
+Other Coconut Oil benefits:

 Hair Care: The unique fatty acids in coconut oil have a small molecular structure and pass freely into the hair’s cell membrane, allowing for the oil to penetrate the hair’s shaft.
 Massaging oil into the scalp can offer relief from dandruff.
 Coconut oil can kill the fungus and dryness that causes dandruff.
 A teaspoon or two on damp hair left on as long as possible then rinsed out will leave your hair beautiful.